Edalji

 World's Graphic Press

-There are three books entirely devoted to the case:
+There are four books entirely devoted to the case:

 The Story of Mr George Edalji (Grey House Books, 1985), mainly a reproduction of Conan Doyle's newspaper articles, edited and with an introduction by Richard and Molly Whittington-Egan;

-There are also books that mention the case:
+There are also books that mention the case, eg:

 pp 166-179 in Compton Mackenzie's On Moral Courage (Collins 1962);